On this page

 Why Junior-Senior, Not Single-Pass

-A single Claude call processing 20 articles at once produces worse results than individual evaluation followed by synthesis.
+A single AI call processing 20 articles at once produces worse results than individual evaluation followed by synthesis.
 Three reasons:

 1. Context contamination.
-When Claude sees 20 articles simultaneously, it blends facts across sources.
+When the AI sees 20 articles simultaneously, it blends facts across sources.
 A funding round from Company A leaks into Company B's summary.
 Junior-senior prevents this because each junior evaluation is isolated.

 2. Source classification accuracy.
 Each article needs classification as vendor-origin (press release, company blog) or third-party (analyst report, news outlet).
 This classification affects how much weight the information carries.
 A single-pass system cannot maintain source discipline across 20 articles.